 This area if only open to UK based charities that are undertaking projects in the Commonwealth Countries of Africa.

-There is only a main grant available for overseas projects.
+Main grants are available for overseas projects.
 These are up to £15,000 for one off projects.

 Older People